 Top 10 Things to Do in the Outer Banks Now

-Note: If you are looking to save money on your rental book before Memorial Day and after Labor Day to enjoy offseason rates.
+Note: If you are looking to save money on your rental book before Memorial Day or after Labor Day to enjoy offseason rates.

 Climb Cape Hatteras Lighthouse

 You will need to climb a total of 257 steps to get to the top of the Cape Hatters Lighthouse.
 Also known as America’s lighthouse, it is the tallest brick beacon in the world.
 The narrow spiral staircase has a landing every 31 steps so you can catch your breath.
 Not that it is a race, you should go up at your own pace.
 You are able to bring water in a non-glass, sealable container and I recommend wearing a comfortable pair of shoes.
 You will be rewarded with magnificent views of the coast when you reach the top.

 Fun Fact: Unbelievably this lighthouse was moved a half-mile inland in 1999.
 The Cape Hatteras Lighthouse is now as far from the ocean as when originally constructed in 1870 and should be safe for at least another one hundred years.

 You cannot travel to the Outer Banks and not visit the birthplace of flight!
 Our world was changed forever in 1903 when Wilbur and Orville Wright flew their powered Wright Flyer over the sands of the Outer Banks for a whole 12 seconds!
 The grounds of the Wright Brothers National Memorial are large and encompass several locations.
 Stand on the actual spot where the Wright Brothers first took flight or check out the reconstructed camp buildings that depict the way the men lived while they were in Kitty Hawk.
 You can climb Kill Devil Hill to the base of the Wright Monument.
 The ocean views are pretty spectacular from there.